Skip to article frontmatterSkip to article content

 Summary

-1. Schema Design: The parent’s primary key becomes part of the child table as a foreign key.
+1. Schema Embedding: The parent’s primary key is added as columns to the child table.

-5. Performance Optimization: An index on the foreign key in the child table ensures fast searches and efficient joins.
+5. Performance Optimization: An index is automatically created on the foreign key in the child table to speed up searches and joins.